Gallery Night Free Admission

 Event time: 5-9pm

-On parade, the fez-wearing Shriners often avoid traditional floats and instead roll by on individual vehicles, including Harley-Davidson motorcycles.
-Using artifacts from its collection, the H-D Museum™ celebrates this decades-long and entertaining connection in a lobby display.

-Presented by the Historic Third Ward Association, Gallery Night & Day is the two-day premier art event in Milwaukee for both the experienced artist and most beginning admirer.
-This world-class event consistently features 50 venues to explore throughout the downtown Milwaukee area four times a year.

-Free H-D Museum™ admission on Friday, April 21 from 5-9 p.m.
-Regular admission applies on Saturday, April 22.
+Presented by the Historic Third Ward Association, Gallery Night & Day is the two-day premier art event in Milwaukee for both the experienced artist and beginning admirer.
+Free Friday night H-D Museum admission from 5 – 9 p.m.; regular H-D Museum admission applies on Saturday.
+Gallery hoppers can view the Museum’s newest installation, “From the Past: Archival Posters Digitized for the 21st century”